12 Practice Mistakes: Proven Tips to Improve Piano Progress

 hands on piano with fingers changing into horses

-The reason for this is when students look at their hands a lot, they tend to learn the piece with mistakes, e.g. making up small parts of the piece, or playing it by ear (incorrectly) because the piece has not yet been learned / memorized and the student is not looking at the sheet music.
+As much as possible, try not to look down at your hands, especially while you are still learning a piece.
+The reason for this is when students look at their hands a lot, they tend to learn the piece with mistakes, e.g. making up small parts of the piece, or playing it by ear (incorrectly) because the piece has not yet been learned / memorized.
 So mistakes are bound to occur.

 Practice Mistake 11: Failing to count out loud

+The basic practice method ofcounting out loud shouldn't be ignored — even by advanced students.
 Counting out loud, especially during slow practice during the early stages of learning a piece, is a very effective way to develop your sense of rhythm.

 Plus, by linking your voice and your hands, this technique often helps you to master the coordination between the two hands as well as the timing of the piece.
+Learn more here: Do You Have To Count Out Loud When Practicing Piano?

 Practice Mistake 12: Practicing each hand separately all the way to the end